Tax Forms for Expats in Groningen β€” Dutch M-form & Refund Guide

 Do expats in Groningen need to file a Dutch tax return?

 Expats who lived and worked in Groningen during the tax year should file a belastingaangifte (Dutch income tax return).
-Even if not required, most expats who worked for part of the year receive a refund of €300–800.
-Benefitly files on your behalf from €89 β€” no DigiD required.
+Even if not required, some expats who worked part of the year may be eligible for a refund after official assessment.
+Benefitly files on your behalf from €89 β€” official authorization where available.

 Key Facts

-• Average refund for expats in Groningen: €300–800
+• Possible refund review for expats in Groningen: depends on the documents and official assessment

 • Deadline: July 1 of the following year